Scripture Treasury

 Correspondence to the Present Crisis

 This text judges the present crisis with great force.
 The Vatican II antichurch is not terrible as an army set in array.
 It is porous, negotiable, and eager for relations with the world.
-It does not terrify wolves because it has learned to flatter them.
-It does not repel heresy because it treats contradiction as dialogue.
-It does not preserve pure rites because it allows men to fabricate worship and still call it Catholic.
+It does not terrify because it has learned to flatter them.
+It does not repel because it treats contradiction as dialogue.
+It does not preserve rites because it allows men to fabricate worship and still call it Catholic.

 That is why this Marian text belongs to the present crisis:

-- where rites invented by men are accepted as though they were pure worship, the Marian form is absent;
+- where rites invented by men are accepted as though they were worship, the Marian form is absent;

 - where the faithful are told to prize calm over doctrinal war, the Marian form is absent;